A Convenient Representation Theory of Lorentzian Pseudo-Tensors: $\mathcal{P}$ and $\mathcal{T}$ in $\operatorname{O}(1,3)$: The Structure of O(1,3) The Structure of the Entire Lorentz Group

-From the knowledge above, we know these operators must be the direct sums of irreducible one dimensional representations.
-Inspection shows us these are the action of $\mathcal{P}$ and $\mathcal{T}$ upon the representation $T\oplus P\oplus P\oplus P = T \oplus 3P$.
-That is to say the representation which standard Cartesian coordinate $4$-vectors take under $\operatorname{K}_4$ is given by one component which is odd under time reflections (the time coordinate), and three components which are odd under parity (the spacial coordinates), i.e.:
+This representation is given by one component which is odd under time reversal (the time coordinate), and three components which are odd under parity (the spacial coordinates).
+The reflection charges of the vector are:

-Hopefully the abuses of notation are clear.
-This should all be rather straightforward and intuitive at this point.
-Let us inspect something more interesting such as the momentum of a point particle.
+Let us inspect something more interesting: the momentum of a point particle.
 Suppose a point particle has a trajectory given in coordinates by

 The four-momentum is given by a mass $\mu$ multiplied into the proper time derivative of the trajectory.
 By assumption the mass is invariant under all reflections in $\operatorname{K}_4$, and the time derivative is necessarily odd under time reversal: